omkar-shelke25/cka-killercoda/cri-dockerd-containe-runtime/step1.md

 - `net.ipv4.ip_forward` should be set to 1
 - `net.netfilter.nf_conntrack_max` should be set to 131072.

-All parameter changes must persist across system reboots.
+All parameter configurations must be made persistent by placing them in the file:
+- `/etc/sysctl.d/99-kubernetes-cri.conf`

 ---